CrabNickolson/shadow_mario_plugin/README.md

 ﻿# Shadow Mario

-This is a [BepInEx](https://github.com/BepInEx/BepInEx) plugin for [Shadow Gambit](https://store.steampowered.com/app/1545560/Shadow_Gambit_The_Cursed_Crew/) that lets you play as Mario's incarnation from Super Mario 64.
+This is an unofficial [BepInEx](https://github.com/BepInEx/BepInEx) plugin for [Shadow Gambit](https://store.steampowered.com/app/1545560/Shadow_Gambit_The_Cursed_Crew/) that lets you play as Mario's incarnation from Super Mario 64.

  ![Intro](docs/intro.jpg)